The next ICFO School on the Frontiers of Light will take place from 2-6 July 2018 on Emerging Photovoltaics.

 The school will be limited to a maximum of 30 students, selected on the basis of academic merit.
 More details can be found HERE.

-Up to 20 international travel fellowships will be made available to outstanding applicants.
+International travel fellowships will be made available to outstanding applicants.
 All applicants will be automatically considered for travel fellowships.
 First priority for fellowships will be for masters-level students, although advanced undergraduate and early PhD students are welcome to apply.